maioradv/ebay-sdk-php/docs/guide/credentials.rst

 Using a credentials provider
 ----------------------------

-A credentials provider is a function that returns an object that is an instance of the ``DTS\eBaySDK\Credentials\CredentialsInterface`` interface.
+A credentials provider is a function that returns an object that is an instance of the ``maiorADV\eBaySDK\Credentials\CredentialsInterface`` interface.
 If the provider is unable to supply the credentials it should return an instance of ``InvalidArgumentException`` whose message states the reason for the failure.

 Providers are specified using the ``credentials`` configuration option and will be called every time a service is instantiated.

 .. code-block:: php

-    use DTS\eBaySDK\Credentials\CredentialsProvider;
+    use maiorADV\eBaySDK\Credentials\CredentialsProvider;
-    use DTS\eBaySDK\Finding\Services\FindingService;
+    use maiorADV\eBaySDK\Finding\Services\FindingService;

     $provider = new CredentialsProvider::defaultProvider();